 There are management tips that can help reduce the chance of abscesses, Fallon said.
 These include

 - Routine farrier care.
 “This is key, because otherwise that hoof wall is going to split and splay and open up that white line to allow infections to track up into the soft tissue structures,” said Fallon.

 - Avoid extremely wet and extremely dry hoof conditions.
 “I think wet conditions tend to damage the periople more and tend to pull the periople away, but the dry conditions tend to make the hoof crack more and open up that white line,” said Fallon.
 “Also, if they’re stomping flies, they’re damaging that hoof wall and potentially splitting that foot open and opening up that white line.
 You need to watch that hoof all year long.

 “If you’re bedding on shavings, remember that they can be very drying to the hoof,” he added.
 “If you’re bedding on straw or a hay bedding, that doesn’t tend to dry the hoof out as much.”

-“Petroleum products are often not as good as products that contain natural resins such as pine tar and turpentine,” explained Fallon.
+“Petroleum products are often not as good as products that contain natural resins such as pine tar and turpentine,” he explained.
 “I’ve used products that contain lanolin or beeswax, and those are superior.
 Petroleum can be a little more irritating and more of a drying agent.”